 After diagnosing eyelash mites, your doctor will prescribe topical medications that will hold the mites in place.
 Stuck Demodex can’t go anywhere else and lay eggs, which reduces their numbers.
 These medications also help with other underlying skin problems.

 One of the natural remedies used for eyelash mites is tea tree oil (TTO).
-This natural essential oil is extracted from a native Australian plant.
+This natural essential oil is from a native Australian plant.
 Different percentages of this oil are used to treat wounds and skin infections.
-50% TTO is sold in pharmacies as an OTC drug.
+50% of TTO is sold in pharmacies as an OTC drug.

 Rubbing this oil on the eyelashes once a week helps to cure this disease.
 But since this oil can irritate the eyes, we offer you a better way to get rid of eyelash mites.